xmtp/xmtp-dot-org/docs/client-sdk/javascript/tutorials/filter-conversations.md

 :::

-This example sets `mydomain.xyz/notif` as the `conversationID` when creating a conversation with recipient address `0x3F11b27F323b62B159D2642964fa27C46C841897`:
+This example sets `mydomain.xyz/notif` as the `conversationId` when creating a conversation with recipient address `0x3F11b27F323b62B159D2642964fa27C46C841897`:

 ```js showLineNumbers
 // Start a scoped conversation with ID mydomain.xyz/notif